breatheco-de/content/src/content/lesson/context-api.md

 }
 ```

-Very often we will use the hook that you see above
+Very often we will use the `useContext` hook that you see above

 ```javascript
 const context = useContext(AppContext);